sevurd/Sevurd-Toolbox/README.md

 iwr -useb https://bit.ly/sevurd-toolbox | iex

-You need this command only for one time.
-Next time when you want to run it you don't need to paste this command.
 A shortcut of the script will be created  automatically on Desktop.
 You can run the scipt from there anytime.